athensresearch/handbook/community/athens-guide/getting-started/installation-guide.md

 ### Finding where Athens stores your data

-By default, after you install it, Athens opens an initial knowledge graph that's stored in a local file called `index.transit` with other related files in the same directory, which together constitute a [datascript](https://github.com/tonsky/datascript) database.
+By default, Athens opens an initial knowledge graph that's stored in a local file called `index.transit`, which is a [datascript](https://github.com/tonsky/datascript) database at rest.
+The `index.transit` file and every other file in the folder, minus the backup (`.bkp`) files, make up the Athens database.

 To find the location of this file for your operating system, click the **Choose Database** icon in the top-right corner of the Athens window.